sagescherrytree/Project3-CUDA-Path-Tracer-2025/README.md

 * [Jacco How to Build a BVH] (https://jacco.ompf2.com/2022/04/13/how-to-build-a-bvh-part-1-basics/)
 * [Sebastian Lague Coding Adventure: More Raytracing!] (https://www.youtube.com/watch?v=C1H4zIiCOaI)

+Bounding Volume Hierarchy is an acceleration structure implemented in order to accelerate .obj importing.
+Essentially, the idea is to store all of the triangles into different leaves within a tree-like structure, with the leaves containing a constant amount of triangles.
+This way, we need not iterate through every triangle to see whether or not it intersects, we can test against each node of the BVH tree, and recurse the intersection calculation based on which child of the current BVH node was hit.
+The BVH nodes are constructed in C++ side, and are created by partitioning the data by the longest axis.
+As all intersection tests are computed on the GPU, the BVH nodes, like all other data from the CPU, are passed into buffers in the GPU and then used in intersection computation in the ComputeIntersections kernel.

 | ![](img/cornell.2025-09-30_21-48-04z.1071samp.png) | ![](img/cornell.2025-09-30_22-05-25z.1074samp.png) |
 |:--:|:--:|